 - The API Secret is the password received when requesting test access (after you changed it).

 - The "colon" is required in the authorization token string prior to being base64 encoded.

 - The example Client ID (demo) and Client Secret ([email protected])rd) shown above will not work as a test credential.
 They are for illustration purposes only.

-- The API Secret expires and will have to be changed every 120 days.
+- The API Secret expires and will have to be changed once per year.
 Use the forgot password flow found here to change your API Secret/password.
 Contact Entitlement Support if you have difficulties changing your password.